peekhovsky/trtpo-news-portal-2018/docs/UMLDiagrams/README.md

 6.2.5.[Log out](#6.2.5)<br>
 ### 1. Activity diagram<a name="1"></a>
 #### 1.1 Reading more<a name="1.1"></a>
+If user pushes "Read more" button near news description, app will show news page with full information.
 ![Reading more](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/UMLDiagrams/Activity/ReadMore.JPG)
 #### 1.2 Finding<a name="1.2"></a>
+If user fill text field and pushes "Find" button, app will find proper news.
+If there is no appropriate news, it will show "Cannot found" message.
 ![Finding](https://github.com/peekhovsky/trtpo-news-portal-2018/blob/master/docs/UMLDiagrams/Activity/Finding.JPG)
 #### 1.3 Sharing<a name="1.3"></a>
+User can share a page in social networks using "Share" button below the page.
 ![Sharing](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/UMLDiagrams/Activity/Sharing.JPG)
 #### 1.4 Signing<a name="1.4"></a>
+Administrator can sign in using "login" and "password" fields.
+App will validate data, and if the result is successful, it will turn to admin mode.
 ![Signing in](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/UMLDiagrams/Activity/SingingIn.JPG)
 #### 1.5 Adding new news<a name="1.5"></a>
+Administrator can add new news using "Add" button.
+App will open text editor.
+Administrator can save this text as draft (to continue editing later) or publish it.
 ![Adding new news](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/UMLDiagrams/Activity/AddNewNews.JPG)
 #### 1.6 Watching drafts<a name="1.6"></a>
+Administrator can watch and edit drafts.
+App will open text editor.
+Administrator can save this text as draft (to continue editing later) or publish it.
 ![Watching drafts](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/UMLDiagrams/Activity/WatchDrafts.JPG)
 #### 1.7 Deleting<a name="1.7"></a>
+Administrator can delete news (and drafts) using "Delete" button.
+App will detete selected news.
 ![Deleting](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/UMLDiagrams/Activity/Deleting.JPG)
 #### 1.8 Loging out<a name="1.8"></a>
+If administrator pushes "Log out" button, app will return back to plain user mode.
 ![Loging out](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/UMLDiagrams/Activity/LogOut.JPG)
 ### 6. Use case diagram<a name="6"></a>
 Use case diagram is below: